FairTraxx/django-reservation-backend/README.md

 - start the server with `python manage.py runserver`

-The database is connected to a postgres server running online, but a sqlite db is also included for quick access
+The database is connected to a postgres server running online, but a sqlite db is also included for quick access with some dummy data.